Top sights in Mainz for connoisseurs

-Enjoy Mainz with all your Senses
+Enjoy top sights in Mainz with all your senses

 This is a mandatory date among the Mainz sights.
 Who doesn't know that “Mainz sings and laughs”?
 The carnival session takes place every year on Friday before Rose Monday in the Grand Hall of the Electoral Palace.
 I grew up with the television broadcast of this carnival program.
 I can still remember that it was a must every year in the living room with my grandmother as soon as we had our first television.
 What is new to me, however, is that this type of Fastnacht celebration is mainly found in Catholic cities and regions.
 "The reason is that before Lent you can go crazy again," explains Beate.